alluringambiguous/Frontend-StrawPoll/README.md

 ## What we learned

-### Quick developement in a fast paced hackathon project
+* Quick developement in a fast paced hackathon project
-reading docs, quick debugging.

-### Chainlink, ipfs, smart contract, Open Zepplin
+* Chainlink, ipfs, smart contract, Open Zepplin
-We learnt how to use chainlink oracles to call API endpoints to get price feed.

-### React + moralis,
+* React + moralis,
-create react app issues,

-### Database, flask, heroku backend
+* Database, flask, heroku backend

-### User flow diagram

-### Worked with team, of developers and UI designers
+* Worked with team, of developers and UI designers
 <br><br>